 German sausages are best paired with top-notch German beers, like a light and refreshing pint of Hefeweizen for Bratwurst.
 Alternatively, you could always go the wine route.
 Germany has some delicious wines, and you won’t go wrong with pairings like a nice Dry Riesling for your Bratwurst meal either!

 You’ll see sausages grilled, smoked, pan-fried, cured, or boiled.
 Most sausages are served with a German bread roll, mustard, and Sauerkraut in restaurants and big hotels.
 Without further ado, here is our list of delicious traditional German sausages:

 This is one of the most famous street foods in Germany.
 Typically made with veal and pork, bratwurst is a fresh sausage seasoned with nutmeg, ginger, coriander, and caraway.
 The sausage is usually grilled over sizzling barbecue stands in German streets, especially in summer.

 This grilled sausage typically has a slightly crispy skin.
 It is served with mustard and ketchup, mustard and sauerkraut, or in a bread roll.

 This is an excellent example of German street food and pairs extraordinarily well with German beer.
 Buy authentic German bratwurst for your home and make an authentic meal for your family or friends.

 This is a traditional bacon sausage most common in the Bavaria region.
 It’s made of pork back, bacon, and veal.
-For a rich flavor, the sausage is seasoned with parsley, mace, lemon, ginger, onions, and cardamon.
+The sausage is seasoned with parsley, mace, lemon, ginger, onions, and cardamon for a rich flavor.